 There is no ‘right way’ or one-size solution to encouraging positive infant sleep habits.

 Each child is different and has different needs.
-Ella’s issues with sleep stem from being restricted in a Pavlik harness and then a rhino brace for DDH, which is part of the reason why I want to wait a bit longer before starting the ‘No Cry Sleep Solution’.
+Ella’s issues with sleep stem from being restricted in a Pavlik harness and then a rhino brace for DDH, which is part of the reason why I wanted to wait a bit longer before starting the ‘No Cry Sleep Solution’.

 Each child will learn in their own way, and gentle encouragement will be the only way, other than a wait-it-out approach, to encourage optimal infant sleep.